vitorhugo1207/Organizer/README.md

 Open the Organizer file first thing you'll see there are `path` to organize `types` to file extentions and exeption file extentions will not be moved.

+## Added a dropdown folder

+Open the Organizer file, in the firsts lines you'll see a dict `folderShortCurts`, flow the exemple to added more shortcurts.

 ## Instalation

 **1st** For instalation you'll need install `Python`: